henryle-n/TensorFlow-C-GPU-Tests/README.md

 python -m ipykernel install --user --name=<any_name_you_want_NO_space>
 jupyter notebook
 ```
+NOTE: the kernel you named above will be the kernel to use GPU for computing
-* If you've done everything correctly, when Jupyter Notebook is run, you will see both of these kernels available to use
+* If you've done everything correctly, when Jupyter Notebook is run, you will see both of these kernels are available to use

 ### Run the tests
-*
+* Select one of the kernel that you want to run first, CPU or GPU doesn't matter
+* Run the Jupyter Notebook on one kernel
+* You will see the error on the ```break-here``` code.
+I purposedly leave it there so you can switch kernel and still keep the results of the previous kernel
+* At this point, it's up to you if you want to keep the output of previous run or not
+	* If you do: select the other kernel, re-run line by line until before you reach the function ```train_model(30)```.
+Skip this line, and go past ```break-here```, and run the ```train_model(30)``` below it
+	* If you don't, simply hit run all

 ## Operations Pictures
  GPU | CPU
 ---- | ----